 10. Ascertain that levying officer makes return of writ of execution to court when earnings withholding order is satisfied.

-Although we are experienced San Francisco personal injury attorneys, we do not handle post-judgment wage garnishments.
+Although we are experienced San Francisco and Los Angeles personal injury attorneys, we do not handle post-judgment wage garnishments.
 However, we do have colleagues who handle this process and would happy to make a referral should you or someone you care about need help.